Tuition and Fees: Estimated based on your projected or actual enrollment and IU residency status for fee payment purposes.

 Cost of Attendance (COA) - Expected Family Contribution (EFC) = Financial Need.

-Other eligibility criteria that are reviewed include, but are not limited to, the following:
+For state and some federal aid eligibility criteria that are reviewed include, but are not limited to, the following:

 • FAFSA completion date – March 10th is Indiana's priority date

 • Academic/Class level – based on the number of credit hours completed